fyrus7/FyrusDigitalAlarmClock/README.md

 * Low Power sleep mode ([Low Power Library](https://github.com/rocketscream/Low-Power))
 * SQW Interrupt
 * Save Alarm to DS3231 AT24C32 Memory ([RTClib](https://github.com/adafruit/RTClib))
 *
+* The Clock use LowPower.powerDown(SLEEP_FOREVER, ADC_OFF, BOD_OFF).
+* so it's only can wakw when interrupt get's LOW om INT0 & INT1 (pin D2 & D3 on Pro Mini / Nano).
+* in Sleep Mode, the display is turn Off (blank), without Alarm triggered LOW on pin 2, use Button 1 which attach to pin 3 to wake the display.
-* use interrupt pin when alarm trigered so the Arduino can use Low Power Sleep mode to save energy and save the oled from continuosly turn on.
-I made it to for portable use powered by Lipo 3.7v with TP4056 rechargeable modul.
+* I made this clock for portable use powered by Lipo 3.7v.
+Power saving is a must.
-* DS3231 SQW pin has to be connected to Arduino interrupt capable pin (D2 or D3 on Pro Mini/Nano).
-Without these pin alarm will not triggered.

 # What You Need?
 1. DS3231 RTC